Correque

 Correque was an indigenous monarch of Costa Rica, king of the Eastern Huetares, who lived in the 16th century.
 He had several residences and resisted the Conquistadors for some time until he moved one of his courts from Ujarrás to Tucurrique to escape them.
-He was preceded by El Guarco and succeeded by Alonso Correque.
+He was preceded by El Guarco and succeeded by Fernando Correque.

 Political domain

 Correque was a son or close relative of El Guarco, his predecessor.
 A document of 1584, signed by the Spanish Governor Diego de Artieda Chirino y Uclés, mentions him as "...
 Don Fernando, Rrey [sic] and natural Lord of all this land, son of Guarco, Lord who was also della and his legitimate successor and heir..."
 Their dominions extended from the Virilla river to Pococí or Chirripó, in Tierradentro, and under their authority was a considerable number of towns.
 He had four residences, where he lived periodically: one in Atirro, next to Corroce; another in Corroce, another in Turrialba and another in a cacaotal called Acoyte, on the way to the Suerre region or Reventazón basin.
 He also resided in Ujarrás.

 According to Costa Rican historian Ricardo Fernández Guardia in his work El descubrimiento y la conquista, King Quitao, who in April 1563 met in Garcimuñoz with Mayor Juan Vázquez de Coronado and submitted to Spanish authority along with eight other monarchs indigenous, was an envoy of Correque.